clocklimited/Darkroom-api/API_DOCUMENTATION.md

 ## Crop

   Create one or many crops for a particular image.
+Will return an object with keys representing crops containing new image IDs.

 * **URL**